Login

 Choosing To Wire For AC Or DC From Solar

-Many people have read around the internet that DC (direct current) is a more efficient power way to power things.
-Generally speaking, everything in a traditional house is wired for AC (alternating current), but if you&#;re putting solar in a tiny house and building your own house, the question becomes relevant when you&#;re starting from scratch.
-Solar panels produce DC power, so you have to decide how you&#;re going to handle it.
+Many have claimed on the internet that direct current (DC) is a more efficient way to power devices.
+Most traditional homes are wired for alternating current (AC), but if you’re installing solar in a tiny house and building from scratch, the choice becomes quite pertinent.
+Solar panels produce DC power, so it’s crucial to decide how to convert or utilize that.

 Installing Solar Panels For My Tiny House